 22. Eat Bedouin Zarb

 This is the traditional Bedouin method of cooking.
 The meal –meat, rice, vegetables- is actually cooked underground on top of hot coals.
-When it is ready Bedouins “dig” again the hole where the meal was placed few hours ago and remove the “barbeque”.
-It is likely to taste it if you stay overnight at a traditional Wadi Rum camp but if you really don’t want to miss this out I would suggest you to ask your accommodation beforehand if they offer it or not.
+When it is ready Bedouins “dig” again the hole, where the meal was placed a few hours ago, and remove the “barbeque”.
+It is likely to taste it if you stay overnight at a traditional Wadi Rum camp but if you really don’t want to miss this out I would suggest you ask your accommodation beforehand if they offer it or not.
 Or just book your accommodation at Wadi Rum Green Desert as we did and you will be covered!

 23. Sip a coffee at a fantastic hilltop café

-Driving towards the Dead Sea from Shobak Castle, Ma’an town or Tafilah town you will do this majestic route through the mountains.
-At one of the cliff edges you will find a tiny local place for drinks (or a quick pit stop) that is called Al Borj Rest.
+Driving towards the Dead Sea from Shobak Castle, Ma’an town, or Tafilah town you will do this majestic route through the mountains.
+At one of the cliff edges, you will find a tiny local place for drinks (or a quick pit stop) that is called Al Borj Rest.
 Simple but authentic, go for it!
 The guys there take care of some stray animals too; don’t be surprised if you make some new friends while enjoying the view!

 24. Visit the Lowest Point on Earth Museum